Tokens, the oft-overlooked appetizer: Large language models, the distributional hypothesis, and meaning: Post-Script: what's next

 \section{Post-Script: what's next}

 The architectural choice of the token, while foundational, may be on its way out for some AI applications.
-By hardwiring a specific, language-centric unit of cognition, tokens impose a form of instantiated linguistic relativism -- a commitment to the primacy of language for thought.
-As discussed above, the tokens themselves are determinative of distributional and organizational unit, and carry consequences such as `flattening'.
-However, the commitment to linguistic primacy is even more pervasive -- it manifests not only in tokens' role as semantic primitives and as the units governing the distributional information perceptible to the model, but also in their function in Chain-of-Thought-like (CoT) reasoning\footnote{What exactly `reasoning' models are doing -- whether via CoT or other means -- remains an open question.
+By hardwiring a specific, language-centric unit of cognition, tokens impose a form of instantiated linguistic relativism -- a commitment to the primacy of language for thought, at a certain resolution.

+However, the commitment to linguistic primacy at approximately the token scale is even more pervasive -- it manifests not only in tokens' role as semantic primitives and as the units governing the distributional information perceptible to the model, but throughout model architecture, in how computational resources are allocated, in how mechanisms like attention are implemented, in how information is passed from layer to layer, in the objective function, etc. For example, the popular Chain-of-Thought-like (CoT) reasoning approaches are instantiated via token generation\footnote{What exactly `reasoning' models are doing -- whether via CoT or other means -- remains an open question.
 We believe there are compelling reasons to think the gnogeographic ceiling of deep learning could be far higher than that attested by current prominent LLMs~\cite{zimmerman2025locality}.
 However, model behavior is notoriously difficult to interpret, so caution is warranted.
 For concision, here we assume CoT induces something beyond MVP linguistic performance -- a substantive rather than stylistic difference.
-However, it is possible that `reasoning' LLMs may more aptly be described as reweighting statistical patterns under varying conditions rather than truly reasoning about new tasks.} and their direct relationship with computational resource allocation during inference (e.g., the correspondence between a single forward pass and a single token during generation)~\cite{gladstone2025energybasedtransformersscalablelearners,wang2025hierarchicalreasoningmodel}.
+However, it is possible that `reasoning' LLMs may more aptly be described as reweighting statistical patterns under varying conditions rather than truly reasoning about new tasks.} and tokens mediate computational resource allocation during inference (e.g., the correspondence between a single forward pass and a single token during generation)~\cite{gladstone2025energybasedtransformersscalablelearners,wang2025hierarchicalreasoningmodel}.
 Historically, more open-ended architectures have often unlocked greater performance, suggesting that the degree of cognition currently outsourced to tokens as an architectural choice might be better left to the model itself to learn~\cite{zimmerman2025locality}.